jamaltheatlantean/BuyTickets/README.md

     UPDATE: Failed!
     Months after, i revisted this contract for presentation in a demo, and found out that the safeMint function doesnt call from the if tag within the buyTicketInInstallment() function.
 With that discovery I the author of this contract pronounced it a failed attempt.

+## NftTicketGeneratorv3.sol
+In an attempt to fix the damage discovered, I created a version 3.
+The V3 introduced two new functions and was tailored for simplicity.

 Authors remark: The NftTicketGeneratorV2.sol is the most efficient smart contract for this project.